-There aren’t many speakers in our industry whose passion for front end development is as infectious as Sara Soueidan’s: her workshops and talks are so crammed with advice – not least because of the dizzying speed she delivers them – that they regularly leave attendees with their minds blown.
+There aren’t many speakers in our industry whose passion for front end development is as infectious as Sara Soueidan’s: her workshops and talks are so crammed with advice – not least because of the dizzying speed she delivers them – that they regularly leave attendees with their minds blown (and in need of a cloud storage service to store her wise words in!).
 The impressive words-per-second ratio even prompted one delegate to tweet how amazing it would be if Soueidan and Eminem competed in a rap battle.

 Best known for her outstanding work around CSS and SVG (her SVG workshop, in fact, is her most popular one), Soueidan has been developing a new workshop, set to debut at Generate London in September, which is focused on designing and creating universal UI components.